Armored Heart: L'Odeur de l'Amour

 “That doesn’t mean I shouldn’t try my best, does it?”
 Seeker asked as she stepped closer, and into the shadowed room with Lanri.
 “If I wanted to have you the easy way, I could have just flared my aura until you blacked out the first time we met, and skipped the courtship.”

 Seeker wrapped her arms around Lanri again, this time from the front.
 She pulled her in tight, and smiled at her in the light of the torch.
 “But I didn’t want that.
 I wanted to earn that admiration in your eyes Dear.
-I wanted to impress you, be it through parlor tricks, or…” she trailed off, and snapped her finger.
+I wanted to impress you, be it through parlor tricks, or…” She trailed off, and snapped her finger.
 In an instant, a dozen more of the little pink and gold flames burst to life around the vestry, revealing it had been meticulously cleaned and decorated.
 Food and wine lined the stone shelves, and in the center of the room, a pile of pillows, furs, and blankets covered a bed-sized dais.
 “Or,” Seeker continued, “when parlor tricks don’t work, by distracting you so you don’t think too hard and figure out the rest of my plans for your birthday.”

 Lanri dropped the magic torch, now useless in the light of Seeker’s array of little flames, and looked at the scene.
 She could feel a smile creeping onto her face as she turned her gaze back to Seeker, who was expectantly looking at her.
 “You set this all up for me?”